 Notes

 Spicy?
-Start with lesser red curry paste, 2-3 tablespoons and add more based on your spice preference.
+Start with less red curry paste, 2-3 tablespoons, and add more based on your spice preference.

-Veggies: I kept the recipe simple and just added bell peppers.
-However, you can add broccoli, baby corn, mushrooms, green beans, zucchini, or carrots, too.
-Add quick-cooking veggies after pressure cooking and veggies such as carrots, potatoes, and baby corn along with the chicken before pressure cooking.
+Veggies: I kept the recipe simple, just adding bell peppers.
+However, you can add other veggies such as broccoli, baby corn, mushrooms, green beans, zucchini, or carrots, too.
+Add quick-cooking veggies after the pumpkin and chicken are cooked.
+For veggies such as carrots, potatoes, and baby corn, along with the chicken, before pressure cooking.

 Variation: To amp up the flavor even more when using store-bought curry paste, you can sauté half a tablespoon of ginger and garlic in oil along with the paste.